XRPLF/xrpl-dev-portal/content/tutorials/manage-the-rippled-server/troubleshooting/diagnosing-problems.md

 2. Look over the output file for sensitive information.

-    Although the script attempts to scrub sensitive information from the information it collects, it's important to look it over to be sure before posting the output publicly.
+    The script attempts to scrub sensitive information from the output, such as validator keys or tokens.
+However, you should still check the output before posting publicly, as a precaution.
 For example, the script outputs detailed information about your server hardware, and you may want to remove some sections for privacy reasons.
 Use a text editor to read the output file and to remove anything you don't want to post.

         nano /tmp/ripple_info.Xo8Xr/rippled_info.md

 3. Upload the output file where others can see it.

-    For example, you can upload a file directly to [GitHub Gist](https://gist.github.com/), [Pastebin](https://pastebin.com/), or a similar service.
+    You can upload the file directly to [GitHub Gist](https://gist.github.com/), [Pastebin](https://pastebin.com/), or a similar service.
 If you are running `rippled` on a remote server, you may find it easier to first transfer the file to a machine with a web browser, using `scp` or a similar tool.

 ## See Also